oleaamot/nikita-noark5-core/docs/general/developer-notes.md

 naming was no.arkivlab.hioa.nikita.
 This naming came from an initiative to try to create a community for public archives software called arkivlab.
-Nothing ever came of this initiative and the project is firmly anchored at OsloMet (earlirer HiOA) so the need for package naming to include organisation is redundant.
+Nothing ever came of this initiative and the project is firmly anchored at OsloMet (earlier HiOA) so the need for package naming to include organisation is redundant.
 HiOA is now called OsloMet so removing hioa from the codebase makes sense.